-The non-metric approach first gathers the non-metric similarities by asking respondents to rank order all possible pairs that can be obtained from a set of objects.
+The non-metric approacfirst gathers the non-metric similarities by asking respondents to rank order all possible pairs that can be obtained from a set of objects.
 Such non-metric data is then transformed into some arbitrary metric space and then the solution is obtained by reducing the dimensionality.
 In other words, this non-metric approach seeks "a representation of points in a space of minimum dimensionality such that the rank order of the interpoint distances in the solution space maximally corresponds to that of the data.
-This is achieved by requiring only that the distances in the solution be monotone with the input data."
+This is achieved by requiring only that the distances in the solution be monotone with the input data.
 The non-metric approach has come into prominence during the sixties with the coming into existence of high speed computers to generate metric solutions for ordinal input data.

 The significance of MDS lies in the fact that it enables the researcher to study "the perceptual structure of a set of stimuli and the cognitive processes underlying the development of this structure.
 Psychologists, for example, employ multidimensional scaling techniques in an effort to scale psychophysical stimuli and to determine appropriate labels for the dimensions along which these stimuli vary."
 The MDS techniques, infact, do away with the need in the data collection process to specify the attribute(s) along which the several brands, say of a particular product, may be compared as ultimately the MDS analysis itself reveals such attribute(s) that presumably underlie the expressed relative similarities among objects.
-Thus, MDS is an important tool in attitude measurement and the techniques falling under MDS promise "a great advance from a series of unidimensional measurements (e.g., a distribution of intensities of feeling towards single attribute such as colour, taste or a preference ranking with indeterminate intervals), to a perceptual mapping in multidimensional space of objects ... company images, advertisement brands, etc."
+Thus, MDS is an important tool in attitude measurement and the techniques falling under MDS promise "a great advance from a series of unidimensional measurements (e.g., a distribution of intensities of feeling towards single attribute such as colour, taste or a preference ranking with indeterminate intervals), to a perceptual mapping in multidimensional space of objects ... company images, advertisement brands, 'etc."

 In spite of all the merits stated above, the MDS is not widely used because of the computation complications involved under it.
 Many of its methods are quite laborious in terms of both the collection of data and the subsequent analyses.
 However, some progress has been achieved (due to the pioneering efforts of Paul Green and his associates) during the last few years in the use of non-metric MDS in the context of market research problems.
-The techniques have been specifically applied in "finding out the perceptual dimensions, and the spacing of stimuli along these dimensions, that people, use in making judgements about the relative similarity of pairs of Stimuli."
-But, "in the long run, the worth of MDS will be determined by the extent to which it advances the behavioral sciences."
-13
+The techniques have been specifically applied in "finding out the perceptual dimensions, and the spacing of stimuli along these dimensions, that people, use in making judgements about the relative similarity of pairs of Stimuli along the behavioral sciences."

-&lt;sup>9 Robert Ferber (ed.), Handbook of Marketing Research, p.
-3-51.
+&lt;sup>9 Robert Ferber (ed.)
+Handbook of Marketing Research, 3-51.